FermionicChaos/geodesy/doc/design/TheGeodesyEngine.md

 What Unreal Engine doesn't do, which I would like the Geodesy Engine to be able to do, is to be able to convert blue print logic, or scripted language logic directly into C++ code which then can be compiled.
 This is where I believe the Geodesy Engine can shine.
 What ever scripting language can be trans-coded into C++ code for efficiency in build time of the game.

 The next thing the Geodesy Engine will bank on is pure reliance on Vulkan as its API of choice for interacting with GPU hardware.
 We won't have to worry about compatibility with older legacy APIs, and newer GPU APIs seem to be converging in design.
 This will allow the game developer fine grained control over GPU hardware unlike legacy APIs.
-In fact the GPU api is mostly a wrapper for Vulkan anyways.
+In fact the GPU API is mostly a wrapper for Vulkan anyways.

 The largest crucial difference between the design philosophy of the Geodesy Engine, and other engines is that each stage is simply a collection of objects sharing the same space, physics, and rendering.
 For instance, a stage can hold a collection of objects, such as floors, tables, and other items that can exist, but a camera is also a type of object existing in the same space.
 It is an object that has the ability to perceive the world, and render it.
 It is a subject of the stage.
 This design allows for tremendous modularity in how rendering is done in the Geodesy Engine.
 You can define a GUI render system that renders directly to a system window, or you can define a stage that is a 3d space with objects like tables, walls, entities, or what ever else one wishes to load, with a camera3d that renders the stage.
 A subject merely perceives the world it exists in, and can share its resources in other stages, such as canvas which is a 2d space for compositing 2d GUI elements.
 There is a tremendous amount of modularity with how a user wishes to render a stage.
-As for the core engine, another bltn namespace and folder is included with objects like system\_window and camera3d which both define the custom rendering for each specialized subject, but also how to expand C++ code from the core engine code.
+As for the core engine, another bltn (built in) namespace and folder is included with objects like system\_window and camera3d which both define the custom rendering for each specialized subject, but also how to expand C++ code from the core engine code.

 Because of the modularity of rendering system, it also leaves room for the development of VR as another extensible render target to be added in and derived from the base subject class.
 The ultimate goal is to have it where the same 3d space can exist, and you can have a desktop window camera rendering the same 3d space independently of a VR headset.
 One should be able to be running a game, and midway running it, start their VR headset without having to restart the game.
 Thus once again demonstrating the power and utility of focusing on making the rendering system modular.